NERC-CEH/dri-timeseries-processor/README.md

 test, and adding functions to check for the presence of objects etc. It builds on BaseTestHelper, allowing all functionality within BaseTestHelper to also be available in the S3TestHelper.

 It is used in a similar way to the BaseTestHelper.
-The fixutre name is `s3_test_helper`
+The fixture name is `s3_test_helper`

 ### MockMetadataAPI